AY2526S1-CS2103T-W12-4/tp/docs/UserGuide.md

 Format: `addp n/NAME a/ADDRESS pr/PRICE`

 - Prices can only be input as integers with no decimal points.
 For example, `pr/800000` is valid while `pr/800000.50` is not valid.
+- Properties are considered duplicates if they have the same `NAME` or `ADDRESS` field as one of the properties that already exist in the property list.
+Duplicate properties are not allowed and an error message will be shown

 Examples: